danishabbir/configurable-dashboard/README.md

-The configurable dashboard allows you to
+This is a demo of a configurable web-based dashboard that allows you
 a) select the columns of the data you want to display from the left hand sidebar
 b) add filters to the displayed data
-c) Save and export the dashboard config as a json and use it later if needed This is a weekend build/demo.
+c) Save and export the dashboard column + filter config as a json.

 ## Component Architecture